OSGConnect/connectbook/start/data/osgconnect-storage.md

-[title]: - "Choose a Data Management Strategy"
+[title]: - "Data Staging and Transfer to Jobs"

 [TOC]